sageil/crewai-docker-image/README.md

 ## Overview

 This Docker image is designed to create, edit, and run agents projects using the CrewAI framework.
-The container accepts an environment variable specifying the project name, with `default_crew` as the default name for the first project, if no project name is provided using the `-e P` enironment variable when the running the container.
+The container accepts an environment variable specifying the project name, with `default_crew` as the default name for the first project, if no project name is provided using the `-e P` environment variable when the running the container.

 The image includes all necessary dependencies required to create CrewAI agents, as well as other development tools and editors to ease the development of agents within the container without the need to mount local file system.